 All children need to learn what order to put their clothes on in.
 They need to know that their pants go on before their trousers.
 Unless they want to dress up as a superhero!

 Involve your child in learning the order of the dressing as early as possible.
-Sing songs about dressing, talk to your child about dressing, play dressing up games, practice dressing dolls or teddies.
+Sing songs about dressing.
+Talk to your child about dressing.
+Play dressing up games.
+Practice dressing dolls or teddies.
 Have fun and be silly.
 Put clothes on in the wrong order and laugh with your child about getting it wrong.

 Lay clothes out in the order they should go on.
 This is usually easier if you lay them out in a line rather than putting them on top of each other.